What is our goal for the conversations on The Post?

 “Troll,” “snowflake” and other dismissive behavior.

 We always recommend readers stick to the issues.
-This isn’t a place to just post how incorrect, mistaken or wrong another reader is.
+This isn’t a place to just post how incorrect, mistaken or wrong another commenter is.
 Disagreement is a key part of discussions, but we’ll remove attempts to solely dismiss or attack a reader with another perspective.
 If you disagree with someone, state your reasons why.

 Speculation, misinformation, impersonation.